chenhunghan/oxpilot/README.md

 # `oxpilot` - rusty AI copilot

-`oxpilot` is a CLI powered by LLM (currently [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)) written in Rust 🦀.
-It's built on top of [candle](https://github.com/huggingface/candle), with aims to be minimalist, fast, and accessable (in terms of computing resource).
+`oxpilot` is a CLI powered by LLM[^1] written in Rust 🦀.
+It's built on top of [candle](https://github.com/huggingface/candle), with aims to be minimalist, fast, and accessible (in terms of computing resource).

 <p align="center">
   <img src="./doc/img/rusty-copilot.jpeg" width="320" height="320" alt="A rusty programming copilot" />